joseanmont/voipms-api/README.md

 ## Examples of scripts

-You can find more example scripts in the examples directory.
+You can find more examples of scripts in the examples directory in the [Github](https://github.com/joseanmont/voipms-api) repository.
 These scripts demonstrate how to use the some features of the voipms-api package.

 ## Contributing